ARCP Advice for Trainees

 Commonly asked questions relating to ARCP

-If any of the RCOG Matrix requirements are not complete, then an outcome 1 at ARCP cannot be given.
+If any of the RCOG requirements, as shown on the matrix RCOG Matrix are not complete, then an outcome 1 at ARCP cannot be given.
 The ARCP panel will decide whether an outcome 2 (targeted training, but no extra time), or an outcome 3 (targeted training and prolongation of the training year) is required.
-The RCOG have guidance on ARCP outcomes, including specific advice when Matrix requirements have not been met
+The RCOG have guidance on ARCPs

 My ARCP is in June.
 I will only have had 10 & ½ months to complete 12 months of training.
 Is this fair?